How to optimise your recombinant protein purification and protein production

 Thus, the use of resins such as “mixed mode” resins or resins on which the targets of the protein of interest (incl. monoclonal antibodies (Mabs)) are effectively coupled is preferable.
 This avoids the multiplication of purification steps, the loss of purified material by precipitation, as well as the time allocated to experiments.
-Certainly, this requires developments that can easily be put into place if a well thought “DoE” or design of experiments is elaborated beforehand.
+Certainly, this requires developments that can be easily implemented if a well thought “DoE” or design of experiments is elaborated beforehand.

 After protein purification: the story doesn’t end here…